chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 }
 ```

 When you are done editing the file, save and close it.
+If you used `nano`, you can do so by pressing `CTRL + X`, `Y`, and then `ENTER`.

 Now, let's compile this file with `gcc`.
-This command uses the `-Wall` flag to display compiler errors and warnings, if any occur, and includes the `-o` flag to rename our executable to `hello`.
+This command uses the `-Wall` flag to display compiler errors and warnings, if any occur, and includes the `-o` flag to rename your executable to `hello`.

 ```sh
 gcc -Wall -o hello hello.c
 ```

-Once your program is successfuly compiled you can run it with the following command:
+Once your program has compiled, you can run it with the following command:

 ```sh
 ./hello